European Environment Agency (EEA) Air Quality Data#

 client = airbase.AirbaseClient()

-By using the function download_to_file(), all the 490 resulting CSVs are concatenated into a single CSV file called IT_PM10_2021.csv.
+By using the function download_to_file(), all the 490 resulting CSVs are concatenated into a single CSV file called ES_PM10_2024.csv.
 Each CSV contains data from a single station.
 It is recommended to download all the data for a country into one CSV to make it easier to search for a station using the station code.
 You are able to change the file name to anything you wish.
-We also specify where the data should be stored by stating the file path "../../eodata/2_observations/eea/IT_PM10_2020.csv".
+We also specify where the data should be stored by stating the file path "../../eodata/2_observations/eea/ES/ES_PM10_2024.csv".

 We have commented out the code as these data have already been downloaded for you.

-#r = client.request(country=["IT"], pl=["PM10"], year_from=2021, year_to=2021)
+#r = client.request(country=["ES"], pl=["PM10"], year_from=2024, year_to=2024)

-#r = client.request(country=["IT"], pl=["PM2.5"], year_from=2021, year_to=2021)
+#r = client.request(country=["ES"], pl=["PM2.5"], year_from=2024, year_to=2024)

-Read the observation data with pandas
+Read the observation data with pandas#

 • delimiter: specify the delimiter in the text file, e.g. comma